reruo321/CPP-Self-Study/CS/CPP/Input-and-Output/README.md

         return 0;
     }

-When we type "hello world", "hello\nworld", or "hello\tworld", these happen.
+When we type "hello world", "hello\nworld", or "hello\tworld", these steps happen.

 1. Read "hello" into `a`.
 2. Leave a newline character '\n' in the buffer.